Kevin Spacey: 2017–present: Career controversy and comeback attempts

 In March 2017, it was announced that Spacey would portray J. Paul Getty in Ridley Scott's All the Money in the World.
 He shot his role in the film in ten days over the summer of 2017.
 But because of the sexual assault allegations against Spacey, it was announced on November 8, 2017, that all of his footage would be excised, and that Christopher Plummer would replace him in reshoots.
 Despite the very tight schedule, TriStar Pictures completed the new version of the film in time for a December 25 release.
 Spacey appeared in the film Billionaire Boys Club, which had a limited release on August 17, 2018.
 Vertical Entertainment stated that it would take no action to remove Spacey from the film, as it had been completed in late 2016, before the allegations made in October 2017.
-They released a statement which read in part, "We don't condone sexual harassment on any level and we fully support victims of it.
-At the same time, this is neither an easy nor insensitive decision to release this film in theatres, but we believe in giving the cast, as well as hundreds of crew members who worked hard on the film, the chance to see their final product reach audiences."
 Following the allegations leveled against him, Spacey maintained a lower profile and his career stalled.

 Spacey at the Venice International Film Festival in 2025.

 In May 2021, it was announced that he had been cast in a supporting role as a police detective in the crime drama film The Man Who Drew God, directed by and starring Franco Nero, which is about a blind artist who is wrongly accused of sexually abusing a child.
 The film reunited Spacey with Faye Dunaway, whom he directed in Albino Alligator.
 In August 2021, Spacey was reportedly filming in California for a small production, Peter Five Eight, in which he plays a "charismatic" serial killer.

 On November 3, 2022, Variety reported that Spacey was set to speak at the National Museum of Cinema and was going to receive a lifetime achievement award on January 16, 2023, despite the allegations against him.
 On November 28, 2022, after winning a sexual battery lawsuit against him filed by Anthony Rapp, Spacey was cast in the British indie thriller Control.
 Its director, Gene Fallaize, dismissed concerns about working with Spacey.
 In 2022, Spacey was cast as the late Croatian leader Franjo Tuđman in the political drama Once Upon a Time in Croatia, directed by Jakov Sedlar.
 In 2024, notable industry members such as actors Sharon Stone, Liam Neeson, F. Murray Abraham, and Stephen Fry, film director Paul Schrader and theatre director Trevor Nunn vocally supported Spacey's attempts to return to acting.

-The film Peter Five Eight, released in 2024, marks Spacey's return to a major role after his legal troubles.
-In the same year, he starred The Contract, an Italian production, with Eric Roberts.
+The film Peter Five Eight, released in 2024, marked Spacey's return to a major role after his legal troubles.
+In the same year, he starred in The Contract, an Italian production, with Eric Roberts.

+In November 2025, Spacey performed a cabaret show titled Songs & Stories at the Parklane Resort in Limassol, Cyprus.
+In an interview with The Daily Telegraph regarding the performance, Spacey stated that he was "living in hotels" and performing where he could find work due to his financial situation following his legal battles.
+In December 2025, Spacey starred in an Italian comedy television series titled Minimarket on RaiPlay.